CyVerse-learning-materials/atmosphere_guide/step5.rst

      "Actions" menu on the right-hand side of the page.

-  3. Click **Delete** to terminate the instance; read the warning, and click 'YES, DELETE THIS INSTANCE' when you are ready to proceede - remember **all data still on this instance will be lost.**
+  3. Click **Delete** to terminate the instance; read the warning, and click 'YES, DELETE THIS INSTANCE' when you are ready to proceed - remember **all data still on this instance will be lost.**

 ..